-Figure S5.
-A. Dependence of ATP synthesis flux, overall flux ratio, flux ratios through the two branches, variable flux-ratio stoichiometry n(=-Jp/Jc), and thermodynamic efficiency η on the counteracting force ratio.
-Results of computations for two parallel catabolic pathways with φ=0.2, n1=1, n2=2.
-The equation -JpL∙∆Gc=1-φ∙n1∙1-n1∙X+φ∙n2-φ∙n22∙X was used for the simulation of -JpL∙∆Gc as function of force ratio X; the equation -JpJc=(1-φ∙n1∙1-n1∙X+φ∙n2-φ∙n22∙X )/(1-φ∙1-n1∙X+φ∙1-n2∙X) was used for the calculation of -Jp/ Jc; the equation -Jp1/Jp=(1-φ)∙n1∙L∙∆Gc∙(1-n1∙X)/ -JpL∙∆Gc was used for the calculation of –Jp1/Jp; The formula -Jp2/Jp=φ∙n2∙L∙∆Gc∙(1-n2∙X)/ -JpL∙∆Gc was used for the calculation of –Jp2/Jp; The equation η=-JpJc∙∙X was used for simulation of η as function of force ratio X. B: PLEASE ADD PLOT OF n versus –Jp THIS FOR COMPARISON WITH FIGURES 1B AND 1C .
+Figure S2.
+(A) Dependence of ATP synthesis flux, overall flux ratio, flux ratios through the two branches, variable flux-ratio stoichiometry n(=-Jp/Jc), and thermodynamic efficiency η on the counteracting force ratio.
+The equation -JpL∙∆Gc=1-φ∙n1∙1-n1∙X+φ∙n2-φ∙n22∙X was used for the simulation of -JpL∙∆Gc as function of force ratio X; the equation -JpJc=(1-φ∙n1∙1-n1∙X+φ∙n2-φ∙n22∙X )/(1-φ∙1-n1∙X+φ∙1-n2∙X) was used for the calculation of -Jp/ Jc; the equation -Jp1/Jp=(1-φ)∙n1∙L∙∆Gc∙(1-n1∙X)/ -JpL∙∆Gc was used for the calculation of –Jp1/Jp; The formula -Jp2/Jp=φ∙n2∙L∙∆Gc∙(1-n2∙X)/ -JpL∙∆Gc was used for the calculation of –Jp2/Jp; The equation η=-JpJc∙∙X was used for simulation of η as function of force ratio X. (B) Flux ratio stoichiometry versus ATP synthesis.
 Increase of the variable stoichiometry n=(-Jp/Jc) with increasing ATP flux.
 At a force ratio of 0.75 the output flux of ATP synthesis reverts to ATP degradation, while catabolism continues.
 This corresponds to a car still using gasoline to try to move forward but being forced back downward due to gravity.
 Consequently, the stoichiometry and the thermodynamic efficiency become negative.
 At the force ratio of 0.83 also catabolism inverts.
 At this and higher force ratios, the model simulates reverse operation where ATP hydrolysis would drive reversal of catabolism, which is not often realistic.
+Results of computations for two parallel catabolic pathways with φ=0.2, n1=1, n2=2 , L= 1, ∆Gc = 1.
 The file named “figures” under the folder of “Codes” in the Github repository shows how this figure can be obtained.

-S3.2.
+S2.2.
 Variable coupling